JuliaData/DataFrames.jl/docs/src/lib/types.md

 Typically objects of the `DataFrameRow` type are encountered when returned by the `eachrow` function.
 In the future accessing a single row of a data frame via `getindex` or `view` will return a `DataFrameRow`.

-Additionally the `eachrow` and `eachcol` functions return values of the `DFRowIterator` and `DFColumnIterator` types respectively.
+Additionally the `eachrow` function returns value of the `DFRowIterator` type, which serves as an iterator over rows and columns of an `AbstractDataFrame` returning `DataFrameRow` objects.

+Similarly `eachcol` and `columns` functions return value `DFColumnIterator` type, which serves as iterator over columns of an `AbstractDataFrame`.
+The difference between the return value of `eachcol` and `columns` is the following:

+* The `eachcol` function returns value of the `DFColumnIterator{<:AbstractDataFrame, true}` type which is an iterator returning a tuple containing column name and column value.
+* The `columns` function returns value of the `DFColumnIterator{<:AbstractDataFrame, false}` type which is an iterator returning a column value only.

-Those types are not exported and should not be constructed directly.
+The `DFRowIterator` and `DFColumnIterator` types are not exported and should not be constructed directly.
-They respectively serve as iterators over rows and columns of an `AbstractDataFrame`.

 ## Types specification